karianmash/task-manager-tut/README.md

 # task-manager-tut

-REST API tutorial code!
+REST API code for a tutorial!

-## Docs coming soon
+## Docs not necessary